donavon/use-persisted-state/README.md

 And we'll call `createPersistedState` (the factory function).
 This will return a `useCounterState` hook that we can use in place of `useState`.

-The complete code is a follows.
+The complete code is as follows.

 ```js
 import createPersistedState from 'use-persisted-state';